 App Module vs Core Module vs Shared Module vs Feature Modules in Angular

-The easiest to think about would be Feature Modules we simply break these up by feature or domain.
+Feature Modules are the easiest to think about, we simply break these up by feature or domain.
 But what about the App Module, Core Module, & Shared Module?

 What should we put into each of them?
 What components should live in each of them?
 Why do we need all of them?
-Let's take a look at each of the types of modules and what they are used for.
+Let's look at each of the modules and what they are used for.

-Lets first take a look at the App Module in Angular.
+First the App Module in Angular.
 The App Module can also be called the root module.
-Every app must contain at least one module and that is the App Module.
-We launch our applications by bootstrapping the root module.

 We want to keep our App Module pretty compact.
 There should not be a lot of content in the App Module or App Component.
 We want to encapsulate our application into domain-specific modules, the Core Module, & the Shared Module, which we will look into now.